scarletbright/avalanche-docs/docs/v1.0/en/staking.md

 Delegators are rewarded according to the same function as validators.
 However, the validator that you delegate to keeps a portion of your reward.
 The percentage of your reward that they keep is specified by the validator's delegation fee rate, If it's set to 10%, then they keep 10% of any rewards from stake delegated to them.
-The minimum delegation fee rate is 2%.

 ## Timeline of fund movement for delegators